lvl-up/page_magic/README.md

 ```

 In the above example the selector looks for an element that has a link containing text that includes that organisation.
-The example uses a named parameter.
+The example uses a named parameter and is invoked as follows.
 ```ruby
 page.results(organisation: 'Ladtech')
 ```